Ambassador Commitment: Create meaningful connections and inspire actions that will have a lasting impact on conservation.

 - Learning about animal nutrition and preparing diets.

 - Learning about animal behaviors in both captive and natural environments.

 - Observing operant conditioning techniques of captive animals.

 - Observing medical procedures alongside Aquarists and Veterinarians.

 Each intern will have the opportunity to work with different members of our Aquarium staff learning specific skills and knowledge from the above categories.

-This is an unpaid internship open to undergraduates seeking degrees in biology or related fields.
-Interns must complete at least 180 hours over a minimum of 10 weeks.
+Education and Experience: This is an unpaid internship open to undergraduates seeking degrees in biology or related fields.
+Interns must complete at least 180 hours over a minimum of 10 weeks and complete a minimum set of learning objective skills as determined by the staff supervisors.
+Working hours are typically 8:30am-5pm for full days and 8:30-12:30 and 1-5pm for half-day blocks.
 Applicant must be able to work any day of the week, including weekends and holidays.